sterding/HD_ChIPseq/readme.txt

 $ wc -l *bed
 28579 h3k4me3_peaks_intersected.HD.bed
 33144 h3k4me3_peaks_intersected_Ct.bed

+# 3. revised method:
+peakAnalysis.sh

+1) take union of peaks from HD and control and merge them into one big set of peaks;
+2) for each peak in the set, measure its distance from middle point to the nearest TSS in Gencode annotation (v17), normalized RPM signal in HD and control, # of samples supported that peak.
+For peak with distance less or equal to 500bp from TSS, it's annotated as a proximal peak; otherwise, distal one.

+output file: h3k4me3_peaks_union.signal.neighborhood.annotated.xls (N=28608)

 # 3. significant H3k4me3 peaks in HD and healthy controls, dividing into 2x2 categroies (uniq/common and proximal/distal)
 peakAnalysis.sh